 Once you are an official resident in France, all your assets worldwide can be subject to French inheritance law – except real estate owned elsewhere.
 This is because foreign real estate is generally subject to the inheritance laws of that particular country, unless stated otherwise via a will.

 French inheritance tax rates depend on the relationship status to the deceased.
-In fact, inheritance tax is partly why the French are concerned with carrying life insurance, or assurance décès, particularly if inheritance will go to a non-blood or distant relative.
+In fact, inheritance tax is partly why the French are concerned with carrying life insurance in France, or assurance décès, particularly if inheritance will go to a non-blood or distant relative.
 You can take out multiple policies for various family members, your children, a friend, or a lover.

 Current French inheritance tax rates and allowances are below: